berehovskyi/apex-stream/docs/Functional-Abstract-Classes/Operator.md

 ### Static Methods
 ##### `public static Operator compose(List<IOperator> operators)`

-Returns a composed `Operator` that sequentially executes the operations in the same order as the order of the consumers input list.
+Returns a composed `Operator` that sequentially executes the operations in the same order as the order of the operators input list.

 ###### Parameters